Friday, March 02, 2018

 Setting Oracle Session Parameters for Specific Process Scheduler Processes

 This note describes a mechanism for setting initialisation parameters for specific processes run on the process scheduler.
-I will demonstrate it relation to nVision, but it has general application in PeopleSoft.
+I will demonstrate its relation to nVision, but it has general application in PeopleSoft.
+I have also used it to set cursor sharing in certain processes.

-A table is used to hold metadata that described what setting is applied to which processes.
+A table is used to hold metadata that describes what setting is applied to which processes.
 A trigger on the process scheduler request table PSPRCSRQST reads that data and alters the session setting.
-This approach is easier to adjust and understand that static PL/SQL code in a trigger.
+This approach is easier to adjust and understand than static PL/SQL code in a trigger.

 NB: The PSAESRV server process is used to run application engine programs in the process scheduler by default.
 It should only be used for very short-lived programs and should usually be deconfigured.
 It maintains a persistent connection to the database.
 Therefore, session parameters set for one application engine program will carry forward into subsequent programs run on the same server process with the potential for unintended and unpredictable results.
 Other processes all establish their own database session that ends when the process terminates.
 This trigger mechanism can be still used to set parameters for some processes that run on PSAESRV, but the default parameter value should then be set for all other application engine processes.